Effective date for entry: 4/20/2017

-In 1995, Sharing A New Song began to explore different directions, traveling to China in 1995; South Africa in 1997, 1999, 2001, and 2005; Cuba in 2000, 2002, and 2009; Vietnam and Cambodia in 2006; and Brazil in 2008.
+Sharing A New Song traveled to China in 1995; South Africa in 1997, 1999, 2001, and 2005; Cuba in 2000, 2002, and 2009; Vietnam and Cambodia in 2006; and Brazil in 2008.
 In 2003 and 2007, singing and service were the focus of SANS trips within the United States, visiting the Gullah community in South Carolina and the Houma Indian Nation and Cajun community in Louisiana.
 In 2004, the chorus returned to Russia, and sang in the Estonian Song Festival in Tallinn, Estonia.
-SANS traveled again to Russia, including Siberia I 2010.
+SANS traveled again to Russia, including Siberia, in 2010.
 In Yaroslavl, a city about 200 miles northeast of Moscow, SANS participated in a song festival to celebrate that city’s millennium.
 Some SANS members extended their trip in Mongolia, where we attended the Naadam Festival.
 In 2011, SANS returned to Louisiana, where we reunited with friends in the Houma Indian Nation and in New Orleans.

 In August 2012, SANS experienced another amazing adventure in South Africa, meeting and singing with old friends, sharing music with the Soweto Gospel Choir, the Wits Choir at the University of Johannesburg, and the Imilonji KaNtu Choral Society.
 We sang each day with our hosts at meals, in community churches, at schools, in formal concerts, and informal gatherings.